-The first step in community engagement was to inform as many stakeholders as possible that the Regional Fair Housing Plan process had begun.
+The first step in community engagement was to inform as many stakeholders as possible that the Regional Fair Housing Plan process has begun.
 This involved outreach to local organizations, fair housing agencies, civil rights organizations, and service organizations that work with protected classes.
-In addition, the project team worked with each jurisdiction to conduct an internal awareness campaign inside its own local government to ensure that all related agencies were aware of the Regional Fair Housing Plan.
-This included social service, homeless service, planning and zoning, human relations, and human rights agencies, as well as area advisory boards or other officially constituted advisory boards from each jurisdiction, such as regional service centers in Montgomery County or magisterial districts in Prince William County.
+In addition, the project team worked with each jurisdiction to conduct an awareness campaign inside their local government to ensure that all related agencies were aware of the Regional Fair Housing Plan.
+This included social service agencies, homeless services, planning and zoning, human relations, human rights as well as area advisory boards or other officially constituted advisory boards from each jurisdiction, such as regional services centers in Montgomery County or magisterial districts in Prince William County.

-The project team worked with each jurisdiction to prepare an outreach list and a Google calendar.
-Jurisdictional project leads worked closely with the project team to obtain invitations to regularly scheduled advisory board, city, or county meetings.
-We began to informally call these "familiarization tours" because in most cases, individuals or groups were not familiar with fair housing or a fair housing plan.
-Overall, it was helpful to present information on the Fair Housing Act, why the Fair Housing Act was created, and how the process would roll out.
-In this way, individuals were prepared to participate in future meetings or interviews as well as more willing to assist in sharing information about future meetings.
+The team worked with each jurisdiction to prepare an outreach list and a Google calendar.
+Jurisdictional project leads worked closely with the team to obtain invitations to scheduled advisory board and other regularly scheduled meetings held by the county or city.
+The team began to informally call these meetings "familiarization tours," because most individuals or groups were not familiar with fair housing or a fair housing plan.
+Overall, the team found that it was helpful to present information on the Fair Housing Act, why the act was created, and how the planning would proceed.
+This way, individuals were prepared to participate in future meetings or interviews and were more willing to share information about future meetings with other community members.

-Primarily from April to June 2021, the project team developed a list of over 1,235 agencies, organizations, and individuals interested in engaging more deeply in the Regional Fair Housing Plan process.
-A list of all outreach meetings and events can be found in the Community Engagement Appendix.
+These familiarization tours were conducted primarily from April to June 2021, and the project team developed a list of more than 1,235 agencies, organizations, and individuals interested in engaging more deeply in the Regional Fair Housing Plan process.
+A list of all outreach meetings and events can be found in the appendix, "Outreach Events and Presentations."